 It has a strong directivity and is difficult to propagate far away due to the influence of obstructions, etc., it is difficult to construct an area (cell planning) within a building or site.
 For example, in the case of an outdoor station, although the coverage area can be expanded along the path (line of sight) between buildings, it becomes difficult to establish an area even at a distance of several tens of meters from the base station when in the shade of a building.
-Also, with indoor stations, it is difficult to create an area for multiple floors with a single base station, and even on a single floor, it is difficult to create an area for multiple rooms, excluding rooms near the base station, when creating an area along a corridor.
+Also, with indoor stations, it is difficult to create an area for multiple floors with a single base station, and even on a single floor, it is difficult to create an area along a corridor.

-[The NSA method was the mainstream, complicated, and expensive]
+The NSA method was the mainstream, complicated, and expensive

 While the SA system is currently the mainstream for sub6 wireless equipment, the NSA system was the mainstream for millimeter wave, so the system configuration was complicated, and in addition to the relatively expensive local 5G equipment, the cost of 4G equipment was also high.
 (In the future, it is expected that NRDC, which mobile network carriers are beginning to implement, will also be applied to local 5G).
-There are BWA, regional BWA, nationwide BWA, and nationwide 4G, but BWA private operation is difficult to use outdoors, especially in urban areas, due to the problem of interference with regional BWA that uses the same frequency band.

-[There are few millimeter wave supporting terminals, and the cost is high]
+In addition, 4G that is used as an anchor band in the NSA system includes 1.9 GHz band TD-LTE (sXGP), private operation BWA, regional BWA, nationwide BWA, and nationwide 4G.
+However, the NSA operation with private operation BWA is difficult for outdoor use, especially in urban areas, due to the problem of interference with regional BWAs that use the same frequency band.

-There are few 5G terminals (industrial routers, etc.) that support millimeter wave, and the price is high.
+[There are few millimeter wave supporting terminals, and the cost is high] There are few 5G terminals (industrial routers, etc.) that support millimeter wave, and the price is high.
 As a result, it is mostly used as a repeater that converts to Wi-Fi, and as a result, cases where the need for local 5G are diminished.
-Table 7.2-1 shows the status of local 5G compatible terminals.
+Table 7-1 shows the status of local 5G compatible terminals.